BastianAsmussen/CPL/README.md

 and [this blog](https://pgrandinetti.github.io/compilers/page/how-to-build-a-new-programming-language/)
 as well to get started.

+I will refer to [this article](https://www.geeksforgeeks.org/semantic-analysis-in-compiler-design/) from GeeksForGeeks for the semantic analysis.

-I'll be a compiled language, and I'll be using Rust to write it!
+CPL will be a compiled language, and I'll be using Rust to write it!

-I'll be referencing [this article](https://www.geeksforgeeks.org/semantic-analysis-in-compiler-design/) from GeeksForGeeks for the semantic analysis.
+I've decided to use [LLVM](https://llvm.org/) as my backend, and I will be using [Inkwell](https://github.com/TheDan64/inkwell) as my LLVM wrapper.

 # Syntax